Such actions will ultimately harm BJP only: Gehlot on CBI raid at brother's residence | Politics

 - India

-Rajasthan Chief Minister Ashok Gehlot on Friday hit out at the center over the CBI raid at his brother's residence, saying this will not going to panic him but will ultimately harm the BJP only.
+Rajasthan Chief Minister Ashok Gehlot on Friday hit out at the centre over the CBI raid at his brother's residence, saying this is not going to panic him but will ultimately harm the BJP only.

-Gehlot said that the raid was an act of revenge by the center for his recent activism in Delhi.
+Gehlot said that the raid was an act of revenge by the centre for his recent activism in Delhi.

 The CBI on Friday raided Agrasen Gehlot's residence in Jodhpur in connection with a corruption case.
 An Enforcement Directorate (ED) team too had raided his place in 2020.